Rose family (Rosaceae)

 Cultivation: The preference is partial sun, moist to dry conditions, and a reasonably fertile soil containing some loam.

-Range & Habitat: Downy Agrimony is occasional to locally common in central and northern Illinois, but less common or absent in southern Illinois (see Distribution Map).
+Range & Habitat: The native Downy Agrimony is occasional to locally common in central and northern Illinois, but it is less common or absent in southern Illinois (see Distribution Map).
 Habitats include open deciduous woodlands, savannas, thickets, small meadows in wooded areas, areas along woodland paths, and powerline clearances in wooded areas.
 Disturbance is beneficial if it reduces excessive shade from trees and other woody vegetation.

 Faunal Associations: Little information is currently available about floral-faunal relationships for this species.
 According to Robertson (1929), Halictid bees collect pollen or suck nectar from the flowers.
 The hooked bristles of the fruits can cling to the fur of animals, the feathers of birds, or the clothing of humans.
 In this manner, the seeds can be transported for considerable distances.